top of page

 • s'more fixings

-Lighter - I specifically have a local campground as our first designation to make sure we don't forget anything small, say a lighter to start that Jet Boil for coffee and warm meals!
+Lighter - I intentionally have a local campground as our first designation annually to make sure we don't forget anything small, say a lighter to start that Jet Boil for coffee and warm meals!

 Table cloth or blanket - helps to keep the surface clean.
 Blanket can also be used on the bench, or as an added layer around the campfire if temperatures drop low.